 While this spot isn't close to many restaurants, you can still find some interesting eateries, especially if you're prepared to venture a little farther away.
 The closest places to grab a bite to eat is Aux Plaisirs des Marins, which is easily reached by taxi to the south west of it.

 The following table lists restaurants closest to this beach.

 |Le Maria-Galanda||(059) 097-5056||Creole||Informal||3.4 mi.||SSW|

-Another option worth considering is Anse Canot, located a short distance away away.
+You might also want to visit Anse Canot, which is located a short distance away to the south west.
 Travelers seeking an unspoiled Caribbean beach with no crowds need look no further than Anse Canot.